philosophos/awesome-WM-rc/README.md

 </table>

 The volume  control depends on alsa-utils.
-The backlight control depends on xbacklight.
+The backlight control depends on archlinuxcn/light or ~~extra/xorg-xbacklight~~.
 The transparency control depends on xcompmgr & transset.
 The screenshot function depends on scrot.